Jacob Owen: Four Courts

-Owen’s work on the Four Courts began within a few years of his arrival in Ireland.
+Owen's work on the Four Courts began within a few years of his arrival in Ireland.
 His first intervention was the addition of the galleried, top-lit law library in 1835, designed in the Greek revival style.
-Two years later, at the northern edge of the central axis, Owen designed a Greek revival façade which occupies the rear part of the solicitors’ hall and coffee room.
-Architectural historian Christine Casey called it ‘the most distinguished and best preserved of the nineteenth century buildings’.
+Two years later, at the northern edge of the central axis, Owen designed a Greek revival façade which occupies the rear part of the solicitors' hall and coffee room.
+Architectural historian Christine Casey called it 'the most distinguished and best preserved of the nineteenth century buildings'.
+As part of the post-1922 reconstruction of the Four Courts, the decision was made to permanently rehouse the Law Library in the solicitors' hall.

 In 1858, Owen began work to replace the Encumbered Estates Court with a new Landed Estates Court in the Four Courts complex.
 The new premises for took two years to build.
-Owen’s design was described in newspaper reporting upon its completion in 1860 as ‘a continuation of the range extending in the westerly direction from the pile known as the Benchers Building in suite with the insolvency and bankruptcy courts at the eastern side of the coffee room and Solicitors’ Chambers,’ and ‘a most useful and creditable work in a solid, graceful and unpretentious style, presenting an appearance both chaste and imposing, and harmonising perfectly with the older portions of the rear extension.’
+Owen's design was described in newspaper reporting upon its completion in 1860 as 'a continuation of the range extending in the westerly direction from the pile known as the Benchers Building in suite with the insolvency and bankruptcy courts at the eastern side of the coffee room and Solicitors' Chambers,' and 'a most useful and creditable work in a solid, graceful and unpretentious style, presenting an appearance both chaste and imposing, and harmonising perfectly with the older portions of the rear extension.'

 Garda Headquarters, Dublin

 In 1836, parliament passed legislation centralising policing in Ireland.
 A new central police training depot for Ireland was proposed for the Phoenix Park location.
 By 1839, Owen had completed the design for the new depot, which were subsequently sent to London for approval.
 As a result of this process, minor alterations were made to the boundaries of the depot to create a curved road around the railed enclosure.

-Owen’s original building design, executed over 1840 to 1842, consisted of three two storey ranges that centred on the central parade ground.
-Architectural historian Christine Casey notes that these are ‘simply expressed, parapeted with sash windows, round-headed doors and shallow projections to the centre and ends.
-Originally rendered, they have recently been stripped back to the limestone rubble, which undermines the elegant planar manipulation of Owen's façades.’Photography from the late nineteenth and early twentieth century show the front façade facing onto the parade grounds dressed as Casey describes but also reveals the rear of the building were undressed as they remain today.
+Owen's original building design, executed over 1840 to 1842, consisted of three two storey ranges that centred on the central parade ground.
+Architectural historian Christine Casey notes that these are 'simply expressed, parapeted with sash windows, round-headed doors and shallow projections to the centre and ends.
+Originally rendered, they have recently been stripped back to the limestone rubble, which undermines the elegant planar manipulation of Owen's façades.'Photography from the late nineteenth and early twentieth century show the front façade facing onto the parade grounds dressed as Casey describes but also reveals the rear of the building were undressed as they remain today.